JNRowe/jnrbase/README.rst

     :target: https://crate.io/packages/jnrbase/
     :alt: Number of downloads from PyPI

+.. warning:: This package is not ready to be used right now, and it will change significantly before it is.

 ``jnrbase`` is a collection of common utility libraries that are used in various Open Source projects that I (JNRowe) work on.
 Feel free to use it, and especially improve it, in your projects!